flamsanct/flamsanct.github.io/org/README.md

 #### Self Organizing

-Decentralized and autonomous governance requires a fundamentally self organizing structure.
-Even if we are to guide this process in the direction of the desired outcomes, with true decentralization and autonomy comes the surrender of control to what emerges spontaneously.
+Decentralized and autonomous governance benefits from an agile structure that permits some level of self organization to emerge.
+Even if we are to guide this process in the direction of the desired outcomes, with true decentralization and autonomy comes the surrender of ultimate control to what emerges spontaneously.
 In a self organizing, DAO owned virtual world we participate in a creative process that could result in a world and structure that *emerges* as much it is designed.
+It is probably to our advantage to prioritize flexibility and loose coupling when it comes to designing structure and hierarchy (both of which we still very much need).

 #### Co-creative

 Central to the process of self organization is the ability for all autonomous actors in the system to modify or build on the system -- to make their own independent contribution.
 In a virtual world, this means the players (or avatars) of the world have the ability to co-create the world they inhabit collaboratively.
 Ownership by a DAO is one way to enable co-creation in an on-chain world.
-This means we should give preference to flexibility and loose coupling when it comes to designing structure and hierarchy.

 ### Virtual World